this picture and the next one (2008)

 Dispute with the local authorities

 This has been going on for some years.
-At one moment the authorities seem to have accepted a status quo, stabilty and safety test have been performed and according to a july 2012 newspaper report the building permit retroactively has been granted.
+At one moment the authorities seem to have accepted a status quo, stability and safety test have been performed and according to a july 2012 newspaper report (not available anymore on the internet) the building permit retroactively has been granted.

 A touristic site

-The story of Hiiumaa's Eiffel Tower has been related in Estonian newspapers and on televison (not only Estonian tv, the BBC and Russian tv also came by).
+The story of Hiiumaa's Eiffel Tower has been related in Estonian newspapers and on television (not only Estonian tv, the BBC and Russian tv also came by).
 The publicity resulted in thousands of tourists who visited the site during the last years.
 The project also has raised interest in Estonian artistic circles.